yoyos/Cierge/README.md

 There is also a [sample Dockerfile](/Dockerfile).
 For a more complete example on how you'd use Cierge in a multicontianer docker project, check out [Docker Starter](https://github.com/Biarity/DockerStarter).

-It is recommended that you run Cierge behind a reverse proxy that requires https.
+It is recommended that you run Cierge behind a reverse proxy that requires https and implements some form of [rate limiting](https://blog.codinghorror.com/rate-limiting-and-velocity-checking/)	.

 ---